IHP E05 - Phlebotomy Technician Training

 Phlebotomists are skilled health care professionals who have been trained to collect, transport, handle and process blood and other specimens for laboratory analysis using venipuncture and micro collection techniques.
 This course is designed for those interested in becoming phlebotomists, nurses, doctors, medical staff and anyone interested in the health care profession.
 The health care system of the laboratory, anatomy and physiology of the body systems, institutional procedures such as infection control, patient care issues such as specimen collection and handling, detailed content outline for certificate examination for phlebotomists and professionals including quality assurance and professional standards are covered.
 Phlebotomists must be able to identify and select equipment, supplies and additives used in blood collection and understand factors that affect specimen collection procedures and test results.

 Salaries vary depending on experience, hours, and location.
-The median annual wage for pharmacy technicians was $33,670 in May 2017.
+The median annual wage for phlebotomists was $35,510 in May 2019.

 High school diploma or equivalent